黄色视频

 The Integrated Food Security Phase Classification (IPC) system uses a set of standardized tools to provide a "common currency" for classifying the severity of food insecurity, focusing on intensity rather than magnitude.
 It starts at IPC Phase 1 with famine being IPC Phase 5.

-Famine, the ‘F-word’ of the humanitarian sector, is only used when a food crisis, usually caused by multiple factors, has reached a calamitous stage.
-It is rare, but when it does occur, it means there is an extreme shortage of food and children and adults within a certain area are already dying of malnutrition 岹.
+What does famine mean?
+Famine, the 鈥楩-word鈥 of the humanitarian sector, is only used when a food crisis, usually caused by multiple factors, has reached a calamitous stage.
+It is rare, but when it does occur, it means there is an extreme shortage of food and children and adults within a certain area are already dying of malnutrition daily.
+Right now, famine in Gaza is not just a risk鈥攊t is likely unfolding rapidly, while Sudan faces one of the worst hunger crises globally.
+The mortality rates are climbing in parts of these countries, necessitating immediate intervention.

-2. What conditions need to be met to be declared a famine?
+1. What conditions must be met for a famine to be declared in a country?

-A famine classification is attributed when an area has at least 20% of households facing an extreme lack of food, at least 30% of children suffering from acute malnutrition, and two people for every 10,000 dying each day due to outright starvation or to the interaction of malnutrition and disease.
+It reflects a period of extreme hardship that millions face worldwide.
+A famine classification is attributed when an area has at least 20% of households facing an extreme lack of food, at least 30% of children suffering from acute malnutrition, and at least four children for every 10,000 people die each day from starvation or disease linked to malnutrition.
+Such extreme conditions require immediate aid to alleviate the suffering.

 The main goal of the IPC system is to generate the information decision makers need to trigger action to prevent hunger crises from deteriorating further and save lives.